Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Staphylococcal infection is a large group of purulent-inflammatory skin diseases (pyoderma), mucous membranes (rhinitis, tonsillitis, conjunctivitis, stomatitis), internal organs (pneumonia, gastroenteritis, enterocolitis, osteomyelitis, etc.), CNS (purulent meningitis).
+Staphylococcal infection is a large group of purulent-inflammatory diseases of the skin (pyoderma), mucous membranes (rhinitis, tonsillitis, conjunctivitis, stomatitis), internal organs (pneumonia, gastroenteritis, enterocolitis, osteomyelitis, etc.), central nervous system (purulent meningitis).

 ICD-10 code